edges-collab/edges-analysis/README.rst

 **Analysis and Calibration Code for the EDGES experiment**

-``edges-analysis`` has methods for I/O, receiver calibration, averaging, filtering and calibrating EDGES data.
+``edges-analysis`` has methods for I/O, receiver calibration, averaging, filtering and calibrating EDGES (and other global 21cm experiment) data.
 The primary goal of the code is to allow the analysis to be fully reproducible, efficient, and clear.

 Features
 ========